lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 Maybe you're wondering why I'm so interested in this.
 Well, digital contact tracing sounded like a super cool idea of an application of technology in public health.
 I was excited about the app and downloaded it myself.
 Unfortunately, I've deleted it, and in my review of the report maybe you'll see why.

 ## My review of the "Interim report on social and economic determinants of app adoption, retention and use"
-The Canadian government came out with a report, [Interim report on social and economic determinants of app adoption, retention and use](https://www.ic.gc.ca/eic/site/icgc.nsf/eng/07716.html), reviewing how the app has done during the pandemic.
+The Canadian government came out with a report[^Interim report on social and economic determinants of app adoption, retention and use] reviewing the impact Canada's digital tracking app on the pandemic.
 Here are my thoughts (in italic).
 When I say "council" I mean "COVID-19 Exposure Notification App Advisory Council".

 > COVID Alert has been downloaded over 6 million times, and 20,000 people have since entered a one-time key (OTK) following a positive COVID-19 test result, notifying other users that they may have been exposed to the virus.